josefdeutsch/josefmobile/README.md

 ## Project Overview
 Joseph - “an app for providing art on smart TV”
-The task was to give users an interactive selection of digital works of art in the form of videos which can then be combined to a movie on the SMART TV.
+The task was to give users an interactive selection of digital works of art in the form of videos which can then be combined to a movie on JosephTV.

 ## Why this Project?
 I developed Joseph because I was looking for alternative ways to present my art.